Ōgi logo Ōgi

 Promoted Silver General

-A Promoted Silver General () moves one square orthogonally in any direction, or one square diagonally forward, for a total of up to six possible destinations.
+A Promoted Silver General () moves one square orthogonally in any direction, or one square diagonally forward, for a total of six possible destinations.
 It cannot move diagonally backward.

 Knight